astronomer/docs/learn/dynamically-generating-dags.md

         print(line, end="")
 ```

 To generate your DAG files, you can either run this script on demand or as part of your CI/CD workflow.
-After running the script, your final directory will appear similar to the example below, where the `include` directory contains the files from the previous example, and the `dags` directory contains the two dynamically generated DAGs:
+After running the script, your project structure will be similar to the example below, where the `include` directory contains the files from which the DAGs are generated, and the `dags` directory contains the two dynamically generated DAGs:

 ```text
 .